 POTENTIALLY SIGNIFICANT IMPACT.
-Implementation of the proposed project has the potential to create a significant hazard to the public or the environment reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment during construction.
+Implementation of the proposed project has the potential to create a significant hazard to the public or the environment reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment during construction due to unknown hazardous materials within the project area.
 Therefore, this issue will be analyzed in the EIR.